Chapter 7:

 [emphasis added]

-who is motivated to investigate the question of "inside sources" in
+reader who is motivated to investigate the question of "inside

-greater detail, Appendix V in this edition of The
+sources" in greater detail, Appendix V in this

-to IRC sections which are pertinent to the crucial distinction between
+citations to IRC sections which are pertinent to the crucial distinction

 deny specific liability for federal income taxes during any given calendar